nekitamo/ansible-mikrotik/README.md

 cd ansible-mikrotik
 ```
 ## 3. Initialize local RouterOS package repository
-You can either use the following (more complicated) script which will download less files (~550 MB), but also create includable ansible tasks (current.yml, bugfix.yml) with actual package versions for both release trees:
+You can either use the following (more complicated) script which downloads less files (~550 MB) and creates includable ansible vars (versions.yml) with actual package versions for current and bugfix release trees:
 ```sh
 routeros/routeros.sh
 ```